-All documentation related to torque can be seen under the section TORQUE Resource Manager here.
+All documentation related to torque can be seen under the section TORQUE Resource

+Manager here.
 You can get wiki documentation from here.
 Users may wish to subscribe to TORQUE's mailing list or view the archive for questions, comments here.

-For using HOD with Torque:
+To use HOD with Torque:

-- Install Torque components: pbs\server on one node(head node), pbs\mom on all compute nodes, and PBS client tools on all compute nodes and submit nodes.
-Perform atleast a basic configuration so that the Torque system is up and running i.e pbs\server knows which machines to talk to.
+- Install Torque components: pbs_server on one node (head node), pbs_mom on all compute nodes, and PBS client tools on all compute nodes and submit nodes.
+Perform at least a basic configuration so that the Torque system is up and running, that is, pbs_server knows which machines to talk to.
 Look here for basic configuration.
-For advanced configuration, see here - Create a queue for submitting jobs on the pbs\server.
+For advanced configuration, see here - Create a queue for submitting jobs on the pbs_server.
 The name of the queue is the same as the HOD configuration parameter, resource-manager.queue.
-The Hod client uses this queue to submit the Ringmaster process as a Torque job. - Specify a 'cluster name' as a 'property' for all nodes in the cluster.
-This can be done by using the 'qmgr' command.
+The HOD client uses this queue to submit the RingMaster process as a Torque job. - Specify a cluster name as a property for all nodes in the cluster.
+This can be done by using the qmgr command.
 For example: qmgr -c "set node node properties=cluster-name".
-The name of the cluster is the same as the HOD configuration parameter, hod.cluster. - Ensure that jobs can be submitted to the nodes.
-This can be done by using the 'qsub' command.
+The name of the cluster is the same as the HOD configuration parameter, hod.cluster. - Make sure that jobs can be submitted to the nodes.
+This can be done by using the qsub command.
 For example: echo "sleep 30" | qsub -1 nodes=3